Breach of Contract Definition

 What are Common Types of Breach of Contract?

 Not all contract breaches are the same.
 There are 6 types of Breach of Contract.
-They have different severity and business impact.
+They all have different severity and business impacts, which we’ll discuss in more detail below.

 Is Breach of Contract a Crime?